wp-plugins/loco-translate/readme.txt

 3. Find the theme or plugin in the list at *Tools > Manage Translations*
 4. Click `+ New language` and follow the on-screen prompts.

-Make sure you're familiar with the conventions of [Translating Wordpress](http://codex.wordpress.org/Translating_WordPress) before you start.
+A quick guide on using the plugin is [available here](https://localise.biz/help/wordpress/translate-plugin), but make sure you're familiar with the conventions of [Translating Wordpress](http://codex.wordpress.org/Translating_WordPress) before you start.

 Please note that this plugin doesn’t support Windows servers.